Many Standard Dimensions, plus Custom Dimensions

-Our sofas, chairs, sectionals and tables are made in a wide selection of standard sizes, but can also be made to precise lengths and heights to order, as well as in the customer's choice of two different seat depths.
+Our sofas, chairs, sectionals and tables are made in a wide selection of standard sizes, but all models except the FineFit(R) model can also be made to precise lengths and heights to order, as well as in the customer's choice of different seat depths.

 small custom size sofa